 Both programs knew that they needed each other.
-UConn just lost the Tennessee series and Stanford was stuck on the west coast and suffered from east coach bias.
+UConn just lost the Tennessee series and Stanford was stuck on the west coast and suffered from east coast bias.
 This started a new national non-conference rivalry with both teams playing against each other on national television.
 UConn and Stanford have been playing each other since the 2009-10 season.
 According to the Hartford Courant, they will continue to play against each other until the 2017 season, and possibly extend it until the 2019 season.
-Next season the two teams will play in Stanford on November 14 to start the college basketball season.
+Next season, the two teams will play in Stanford on Nov.
+14 to start the college basketball season.

 Stanford is a quality basketball team.
-This is their sixth trip to the Final Four in the last seven seasons.
-UConn will be making their seventh consecutive trip.
+This is its sixth trip to the Final Four in the last seven seasons.
+UConn will be making its seventh consecutive trip.

 The Cardinal is led by senior All-American Chiney Ogwumike.
 She averages a double-double with 26.4 points and 12.1 rebounds per game.
 The forward is the only Stanford player to average double figures in either category for the season.